Welcome back! New start dates this year will set students up for success!

 This section includes helpful resources to ensure that you and your child are ready for the first day of school.
 Find all of your back-to-school information, including bus stop information, open house and registration events, immunization clinics and more.
 For school supply lists, visit your child’s school website.

-- Enrolling your child
+- Enrolling Your Child

-- Free and Reduced-Price Meal Application
+- Educational Benefits Program (formerly Free and Reduced-Price Meal Application)

 - Food and Nutrition Services